kermitt2/grobid_client_python/Readme.md

 python3 setup.py install
 ```

-There is nothing more to do to start using the python command lines, see the next section.
+There is nothing more needed to start using the python command lines, see the next section.

 ## Usage and options